Five Reasons to Celebrate the Cleaning Lady

 She is currently your cleaning lady, but you have no idea what assignments either of you will have in the future.
 Treating her with the respect she deserves tells her that you are respectful; and encourages her to give you the respect—and the service—you deserve.
 Other workers can learn from you that the Golden Rule applies in their interaction with her.

-The first step in recognition of the cleaning lady is asking her name, so that you can say it when you address her or refer to her.
+The first step in celebrating the cleaning lady is asking her name, so that you can say it when you address her or refer to her.

 (2) Her Story